 The front lobby cabinet is for Endgames stuff only, and so we need to shut that down as well.
 This is a responsibility for the Stage Manager or Producer.
 They can delegate someone else as well.

-- Make sure the tablet is plugged in and stowed inside
+- Make sure the tablet is plugged in and stowed away.

-- Make sure the cash box is stowed inside with $200 in it
+- Make sure the cash box is stowed away with $200 in it.

-- Make sure all of our t-shirts are stowed inside
+- Make sure all other Endgames items are stowed away.

 - Be absolutely sure the lock is locked; spin the tumblers and give it a good pull to be sure.